The league leaders will look to beat the defending champions in a heavyweight clash in Turin on Sunday evening.

 ||DID YOU KNOW?|

-- Juventus are undefeated in their new state-of-the-art stadium, scoring five goals while only conceding twice in two games.
+- Juventus is undefeated in theits ir new state-of-the-art arena, scoring five goals while only conceding twice in two games.

 - The visitors emerged victorious in the two meetings between the teams last season.
 Juventus beat Milan 2-1 at San Siro while the champions upended the Old Lady 1-0 in Turin.